bernardosulzbach/computer-manager/README.md

-# Housekeeper
+# Daughter

-An attempt to automate workstation management
+Daughter is a workstation management personal assistant.